-Year, on, year standards data clearly shows that children entitled to Pupil Premium Funding significantly outperform 'other' pupils nationally and that there is no difference between the attainment of disadvantaged and non-disadvantaged pupils.
+Standards data clearly shows that children entitled to Pupil Premium Funding significantly outperform 'other' pupils nationally and that there is no difference between the attainment of disadvantaged and non-disadvantaged pupils.
 We are extremely proud of this.
+The school has a proven track record in boosting disadvantaged pupils' achievement and diminishing the difference.